buaazp/Godef/README.md

 ## Settings

-### Configuring `GOPATH`
+### Configuring `GOPATH` and `GOROOT`

-You need to add gopath to the setting file before using this plugin.
+In most cases, you needn't set anything after installing.
+But if your `Godef` don't work you need to add gopath and goroot into the setting file before using this plugin.
 Here's an example `Godef.sublime-settings`:

 ```
 {
+	"goroot": "/Users/zippo/Go",
 	"gopath": "/Users/zippo/gopath"
 }

 // or if you use windows
 {
+	"goroot": "C:\\Go",
 	"gopath": "C:\\gopath"
 }
 ```

-NOTE: The value of `gopath` should be absolute path.
+NOTE: The value of `gopath/goroot` should be absolute path.
 Multiple path like env `GOPATH` are supported but relative path are not:

 ```
 GOOD: